iocat/cs431/Udacity/Object Orientation.md

 ## Unified Modelling Language
 __Structural Diagrams__: represent static characteristic of the system.

-## UML 1: Class Diagram: static structural view of the system tha models
+## UML 1: Class Diagram: static structural view of the system that models the following:
 * Classes and their structure
 * Relationship between classes